 Valhalla Scientific’s bio-impedance devices have been selected as the official body composition measurement instruments for numerous research studies published in prestigious peer-reviewed journals.

 In April 0f 2001, Dr. Craig E. Broeder of the Human Performance Lab at East Tennessee State University published a comprehensive critical study of our body composition technology and its accuracy relative to accepted gold-standard hydrostatic weighing.
 The study summary, excerpted from the American Journal of Clinical Nutrition, is below.
-The original study literature can be found in the “Download Studies” section.

 According to the hydrostatic weighing results, percent body fat for the test population ranged between 8.2% and 40.1%.
 In comparison, the BC1 assessed the test population’s percent body fat between 7.5% and 40.8%.
 As a group, the mean % body fat for the test population according to the hydrostatic weighing results was 22.1% while the BC1 estimate of % body fat was nearly identical at 22.2%.
 As a result, the proportional body composition values for absolute fat and fat-free weight values were equal and not statistically different between the gold standard and the BC1 body composition analyses (p > 0.05).

-The following report is based on our initial testing which include 51 subjects and our final testing number equal to 72 subjects.
+The following report is based on our initial testing which included 51 subjects and our final testing number equal to 72 subjects.
 The BC-1i device was extremely accurate at reproducing each persons BIO-IMPEDANCE ANALYSIS (BIA) resistance values.
 Over three repeat trials on each person, the resistance values varied less than 0.5% for all subjects tested.

 The subjects involved in the testing included both males (n = 39) and females (n = 33) from 18 to 45 years of age.
 There was a wide variance in height (60 inches to 74 inches); weight (116 lbs to 259 lbs); and body mass index (20.71 to 37.24).